-This section deals with movements in the yield curve and what they mean for individuals, businesses and governments.
-The left-hand end of the curve is based on the interesr rates set by the central bank and is more or less fixed.
-However, the right-hand end of the curve represents the belief of investors about where will interest rates go.
-Participants would learn how to interpret the yield curve and study the intricacies of bond market.
+The movements in the yield curve deal with activities in the yield curve and mean for individuals, businesses, and governments.
+The left-hand end of the turn is based on the interest rates set by the central bank and is fixed.
+However, the right-hand end of the curve represents investors’ beliefs about where interest rates will set off.
+Participants may learn to interpret the yield curve and study the intricacies of the bond market.

 Bloomberg Terminal Functions for Module 3

 - Introduces participants to the fundamentals of equity marketsEquity MarketsAn equity market is a platform that enables the companies to issue their securities to the investors; it also facilitates the further exchange of these stocks between the buyers and sellers.
 It comprises various stock exchanges like New York Stock Exchange (NYSE). and how they perform.